obi-ontology/obi-ontology.org/docs/data-properties.md

 #### OWL RDF/XML datatype compatible

-OBI can generally express rdf/xml data type values associated with ICE enties using a triple in the form "[ICE] `has xsd:Literal value` [value]".
+OBI can generally express rdf/xml datatype values associated with ICE enties using a triple in the form "[ICE] `has xsd:Literal value` [value]".
 This is suited to unit-less quantities, and covers common OWL-compatible [XML datatype schema](https://www.w3.org/TR/xmlschema-2/#built-in-datatypes) options, which can be further divided into:

 - `has owl:real value` for a datum whose textual content represents a number that is unit-less.
 Has owl:real range.
    - `has xsd:decimal value` subclass for unit-less decimal values.